Juniper/libxo/doc/libxo.rst

 Lists and Instances
 ~~~~~~~~~~~~~~~~~~~

-A list is set of one or more instances that appear under the same
+A "*list*" is set of one or more instances that appear under the same
 parent.
 The instances contain details about a specific object.
 One
 can think of instances as objects or records.
 A call is needed to
 open and close the list, while a distinct call is needed to open and